fusioncharts/dev_centre_docs/fusiontime/getting-started/real-time-data-in-fusiontime.md

 FusionTime v2.0 onwards, you can use time-series charts to display dynamically updating time series data.

 In this article, we will see how chart data can be updated dynamically in FusionTime, using the API `FusionCharts#feedData`.
 This API periodically updates the chart with fresh data.
 With the addition of new data, a concern of the total time period which is being shown in the chart often becomes a concern.
-To mitigate it, an optional chart level control called 'timeSpread' has also been introduced to the time-series charts.
+To mitigate it, an optional chart level control called `timeSpread` has also been introduced to the time-series charts.

 A real-time chart looks as shown below: